 """

-Ingests raw OCR output, validates against canonical schema,
+Ingest raw OCR output, validate against canonical schema,

-and returns structured record with full audit metadata.
+and return a structured record with full audit metadata.

 """